ATLANTBH/testing-research/parallel_mobile_execution/ios/README.md

 - folder for RSpec test output (TEST_OUTPUT)
 - folder for Instruments library output (INSTRUMENTS_OUTPUT)

-The device udid and appium port are generated inside `runner.sh` script.
-App file path, test output folder and instruments output are passed as arguments to `runner.sh` script (see Usage).
+The device udid and appium port are generated inside `ios_runner.sh` script.
+App file path, test output folder and instruments output are passed as arguments to `ios_runner.sh` script (see Usage).
 The app file argument is used with `ios-deploy` to install the app to the connected devices prior running the tests, while appium uses the app bundle id to run the app.